dmbarbour/awelon/AboutABC.md

         using {#lookupKey:encryptionKey}
          i.e. {#hashOfCiphertext:hashOfBytecode}

-Servers may independently validate the proposed lookup key.
-Compression just prior to encryption can reduce costs for storage, decryption, latency, and mobile bandwidth.
-ABC should compress relatively well.
-The encryption here is symmetric.
+This design makes it trivial to authenticate resources, difficult to produce name collisions, and easy to share resources through untrusted servers.

-Algorithmic details are not settled.
+Algorithmic details are not fully settled.
 Thoughts:

 * want a simple, unambiguous, deterministic specificiation
 * secure hash CT, BC: independent halves of SHA3-384
-* base64url encoding of hashes in capability text
+* base64url encoding of hashes in token text (32 bytes for 192 bits)
-* compress: LZW+Huffman (or LZW variant, like LZAP or LZW-GC)
-* encrypt: AES in CTR mode; fixed nonce (or simple function of key)
+* encryption: AES in CTR mode, simply using a zero nonce/IV

-Authentication is built into the name, so there is no need for authenticating encryption modes.
-The nonce is effectively irrelevant for security, since each key is already used only once.

-*Aside:* Both the preliminary and encrypted naming models have a weakness against confirmation attacks [1](http://en.wikipedia.org/wiki/Convergent_encryption)[2](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html).
-This can be addressed by mixing an unguessable identity into the bytecode for sensitive resources.
-The challenge of identifying sensitive resources is left to higher level languages, such as AO.
+* authenticate and filter ciphertexts using both secure hashes
+* compression: LZSS (w12,l5) is a promising candidate
+* ABC should compress very well compared to most languages.

+*ASIDE:* A remaining vulnerability is confirmation attacks [1](https://tahoe-lafs.org/hacktahoelafs/drew_perttula.html)[2](http://en.wikipedia.org/wiki/Convergent_encryption).
+An attacker can gain low-entropy information - e.g. a bank account number - by hashing candidates and confirming whether the resource is available.
+To resist this, a compiler should add entropy to potentially sensitive resources via annotation or embedded text.
+Distinguishing sensitive resources is left to higher level languages and conventions, e.g. in AO we define word `secret!foo` for every sensitive word `foo`.

 ### ABC Paragraphs